Emergency Medicine Research Associate Internship

 The Research Associate Internship offered by NYU Langone’s Ronald O. Perelman Department of Emergency Medicine grants students an opportunity to experience and observe multiple aspects of clinical research.
 The program consists of clinical and nonclinical research shifts in NYU Langone’s emergency departments (EDs).

 Our program offers the committed student a unique experience to obtain a wealth of knowledge about the numerous career options in healthcare.
-This academic-year or summer research program exposes participants to a diverse spectrum of clinical research investigations taking place in EDs at NYC Health + Hospitals/Bellevue, NYU Langone’s Ronald O. Perelman Center for Emergency Services, and NYU Langone Hospital—Brooklyn.
+This academic-year or summer research program exposes participants to a diverse spectrum of clinical research investigations taking place in the ED at NYC Health + Hospitals/Bellevue.

 Research associates develop basic research skills and become an integral part of research projects and grants occurring in the Department of Emergency Medicine.
 They may be taught how to collect and enter data and maintain databases, participate in laboratory meetings, and gain principal investigator mentorship and shadowing experiences.
 Research associates also become oriented to the Institutional Review Board and other human subjects courses.